 Originally completed on May 27, 1937, the Golden Gate Bridge, named for the strait leading from the Pacific Ocean to the San Francisco Bay, is one of the city's most popular and photographed landmarks.

-Spanning 6,450 feet along the waterfront between PIER 39 to the foot of the bridge at Fort Point, the Golden Gate Bridge is considered one of the “Seven Wonders of the Modern World.”
+Spanning 6,450 feet, the Golden Gate Bridge is considered one of the “Seven Wonders of the Modern World.”
 Visitors and locals can enjoy dramatic views of the bridge from several points throughout the city.
 Viewing spots noted below are all free and open to the public.
 Or, if you would like to enjoy staring at this “international orange” painted beauty throughout your trip, we have also listed several hotels boasting rooms with spectacular views.

 Crissy Field, a former military airfield located south of the Golden Gate Bridge in the Presidio, was restored in 2001 and offers wide, fully-accessible walking and cycling trails between the Marina Green and Fort Point.
 Offering stunning views of the bridge, Crissy Field offers picnic areas and a small beachfront popular among families.
 Along Crissy Field, visitors can stop for lunch at the Warming Hut near Fort Point, the Beach Hut Cafe near the Marina Green, or check out the House of Air, a trampoline center in one of the repurposed buildings.
 Distance from Golden Gate Bridge: 2.4 miles from the Marina Green